 In addition to teaching, I enjoy spending time with my husband of 28 years, Greg (a general contractor).
 We live in Shakopee and have three sons, Jacob (24), Micah (21), and David (19) – all athletes.
 Jake is on the golf team at Bethel University, Micah plays football for the University of South Dakota, and David is a gymnast for the University of WA.
-Other than teaching, my hobbies include singing (at church, weddings, and sporting events), travelling, watching movies, and reading a good book!
+Besides teaching, my hobbies include singing (at church, weddings, and sporting events), traveling, watching movies, and reading a good book!

 What do you like most about BA?